Investing

 But a maximum of two funds should fulfill most investors requirements.

 The UK versions of these funds come packaged as index funds meaning expats can’t invest.
-However, you can invest in the European versions.
+However, you can invest in the European versions of LifeStrategy.
 Just bear in mind, these are tilted towards the euro rather than the pound.

 If you live in Europe or intend to retire there, that’s not an issue.
 Living elsewhere not so much.
 That is because tilting towards the euro exposes you to currency risk.